John Thomas Kennedy: World War II

 Following the outbreak of World War II in September 1939, President Franklin D. Roosevelt declared a limited national emergency and newly appointed Army chief of staff General George C. Marshall set about expanding and modernizing the Army in preparation for war.
 Kennedy was co-responsible for the training of new recruits whose United States Army began accepting for newly created units during the massive build-up of the Army.
 One of that new unites was, 8th Infantry Division activated at Fort Jackson, South Carolina in July 1940.

 Kennedy was transferred to that division under command of Major general James P. Marley and assumed duty as Commanding officer of the Divisional Artillery.
 He took part in the intensive training but his advanced age and poor health prevented Kennedy to remain with the division.
 He was relieved in late February 1941 and transferred to Fort Bragg, North Carolina for duty as Commanding Officer, Provisional Field Artillery Brigade there.

 Following the United States entry into World War II, Kennedy assumed duty as Commanding officer, Fort Bragg, which served as the largest training center for Artillery units in the United States Army.
-He was promoted to Brigadier general on May 28, 1942 and his title was changed to Commanding general, Fort Bragg.
+He was promoted to Brigadier general on May 28, 1942, and his title was changed to Commanding general, Fort Bragg.
 Kennedy held this assignment for the duration of the war and various units trained at Fort Bragg during the War, including the 9th Infantry Division, 2nd Armored Division, 82nd Airborne Division, 100th Infantry Division, and various field artillery groups.

-In July of 1942, Kennedy was appointed a member of the seven-man Military Commission to try the eight Nazi saboteurs who were captured after landing on the Atlantic Coast from German submarines (Operation Pastorius).All saboteurs were sentenced to death, but sentences of two saboteurs were later commuted to life imprisonment.
+In July 1942, Kennedy was appointed a member of the seven-man Military Commission to try the eight Nazi saboteurs who were captured after landing on the Atlantic Coast from German submarines (Operation Pastorius).All saboteurs were sentenced to death, but sentences of two saboteurs were later commuted to life imprisonment.

-Kennedy retired from active duty on January 31, 1946 after 38 years of commissioned service and received Legion of Merit for his service at Fort Bragg during the War.
+Kennedy retired from active duty on January 31, 1946, after 38 years of commissioned service and received Legion of Merit for his service at Fort Bragg during the War.
 During his retirement, he was a member of the Presbyterian Church, Orangeburg Historical Society and the American Legion.

 Brigadier general John T. Kennedy died due to complications from Coronary atherosclerosis at the Veterans Hospital in Columbia, South Carolina on September 26, 1969.

 He was buried with full military honors at Arlington National Cemetery, Virginia in Section 7, plot 10076.
 His wife Marguerite Elmer Kennedy (1889–1933) is buried beside him.
-They had two children: son Elmer Bolton Kennedy (1911-2001) who also served in the U.S. Army and retired as Colonel; and a daughter Kathleen Bolton Kennedy Dibble (1917-2001).
+They had two children: son Elmer Bolton Kennedy (1911–2001) who also served in the U.S. Army and retired as Colonel; and a daughter Kathleen Bolton Kennedy Dibble (1917–2001).